lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 05.md

 <details>
 <summary>Explain why hexadecimal is a more efficient way to represent large binary numbers compared to decimal, and discuss its application in networking beyond IPv6.</summary>
 One hex digit represents 4 bits, making it compact and human-readable.
-It’s used in [[IPv6]] and [[MAC addresses]], where binary would be too long and error-prone.
+It’s used in <strong>IPv6</strong> and <strong>MAC addresses</strong>, where binary would be too long and error-prone.
 </details>

 # FAQ